 These percentages apply to an employee's monthly salary, capped at a location-specific ceiling (typically 300% of the local average salary) and with a minimum floor (typically 60% of the local average salary).

 The actual rates and bases vary significantly across locations.
-For example:
+Based on 2025/2026 figures:

 Chinese labor law mandates specific severance payments based on years of service: